Impact on cashflow of SMEs during pandemic and ways to overcome.

 Maintaining a healthy cash-flow is extremely important to run a business smoothly and efficiently.
 In such uncertain times of growing pandemic situation, we need to focus more on improving the cash-flow in SMEs.
 In this article, I would try to describe 7 effective ways to maintain and enhance great cash-flow.

 1. Take rent, instead of buying for your SME.

 When you take on rent for your business use, then you pay small amounts on a monthly basis.
 This helps to keep the debt to profit ratio in a healthy state.
 If you buy anything, then certainly you would have to initially invest a lot of amount into it, then your debt may rise if you don’t earn significant profit in the upcoming business cycles.
 So, in taking up rent, its significantly less riskier than buying anything.
-Apart from this, when you buy something, may be you would end up paying property tax or corporate Asset tax, on the other hand, while you are using something on rent, you will be exempted from paying taxes, because lease payments are a business expense, and thereby can be written off on your taxes.
+Apart from this, when you buy something, may be you would end up paying property tax or wealth tax, on the other hand, while you are using something on rent, you will be exempted from paying taxes, because lease payments are a business expense, and thereby can be written off on your taxes.

 2. Offer discounts for those who pay early to you

 This is a very effective way to maintain good cash flow in SMEs.
 If the customer gets attracted to better offers while he clears his dues earlier than expected, then it’s a win -win situation.
 Both the parties are at gain.

 3. Conduct a credit check for customers whose payment mode is not cash–

 So this is very much important for those customers, who takes credit from you.
 You need to check their credit score before lending them the product.
 If the credit score is not up-to the mark, then be sire, there is a high chance that he won’t be paying you up within the permissible deadline.

 4. Try to create a buyer’s association for your SME to get discounted price–